combinator-ml/combinator/docs/CONTRIBUTING.md

 Bugs are tracked as GitHub issues, tagged with a `bug` label.
 Search before you create an issue.
 When you create an issue, please provide the following information by filling in the template.

+- Core documentation or website issues should be [reported to the combinator repository](https://github.com/combinator-ml/combinator/issues)
+- Component or stack issues should be reported to the respective repository, because these may not be owned by the core contributors

 ## Suggesting Feature Requests or Enhancements

 Enhancements or feature requests are tracked as GitHub issues, tagged with an `enhancement` label.
 When you create an issue, please provide the following information by filling in the template.

+- Enhancements to combinator in general (e.g. new stacks, new components, new ideas) should be [reported to the combinator repository](https://github.com/combinator-ml/combinator/issues)
+- Enhancements to components or stacks should be reported to the respective repository, because these may not be owned by the core contributors

 ## Pull Requests